oaregithub/oare_mono/README.md

 ### Mac

 There are multiple ways to download and install Node.js and Yarn.
-You can choose to install them however you choose following the various instructions on the Node.js and Yarn installation pages.
-However, the instructions below outline how to install the packages using Homebrew, which is the method we recommend.
+You can install them by following the instructions on the Node.js and Yarn installation pages.
+The instructions below outline how to install the packages using our recommendation,  Homebrew.

 Install Homebrew Package Manager by following the instructions on the [Homebrew site](https://brew.sh).